strimzi/proposals/050-unidirectional-topic-operator.md

 ---

 > This is different to the collision within a single namespace which is detected and notified using a `Ready=false` condition with `reason=ResourceConflict`, described above.
-> In the single namespace case the cause is likely a mistake by a team, who need to know about the each of the conflicting resources to resolve the problem.
+> In the single namespace case the cause is likely a mistake by a team, who need to know about each of the conflicting resources to resolve the problem.
 > Support for multiple namespaces is motivated by a kind of multitenancy use case, where the space of topics is partitioned and partitions are uniquely associated with Kube namespaces.
 > This allows management of those topics to be delegated to different teams, each with their own namespace (e.g. using Kube RBAC).
 > We can't assume that either team involved in the conflict know about the existence of the other.